-In the era of the Green Movement is a moment to reflect on our authentic culture, as few people are lucky to see the signs of thousands year passing.
-The current global environmental crises are warning signs that implore us to look to the next thousand years of our living pot in a slow reflection step.
-The Giam Siak Bukit Batu Biosphere Reserve has become a place for this sentiment, where the landscape planning and design regenerates the land and prompts all the man to contemplate the relationship between the Man and Biosphere.
+In the era of the Green Movement it is a moment to reflect on our authentic culture, as few people are lucky enough to see the signs of thousands of years passing.
+The current global environmental crises are warning signs that implore us to look to the next thousand years of our living plot in a slow reflection step.
+The Giam Siak Bukit Batu Biosphere Reserve has become a place for this sentiment, where the landscape, planning and design regenerates the land and prompts every man to contemplate the relationship between Man and the Biosphere.

-Has been announced by UNESCO in 2009 as one of 97 biosphere reserves among 27 Asia Pacific countries, Giam Siak Kecil Bukit Batu is a 705.271.000 hectares area consist of 40% Core Areas and 88% Buffer Areas which is dominated by the pulpwood industrial forest.
-This area is a vast landscape of peat swamp forest which has been identified as an ideal site for the philantropic contribution to the Man and Biosphere, revitalizing the connection between the human culture and the forest, while offsetting the pulpwood industrial forest and the 'bang' of urban sprawl in the buffer areas.
+Announced by UNESCO in 2009 as one of 97 biosphere reserves among 27 Asia Pacific countries, Giam Siak Kecil Bukit Batu is a 705.271.000 hectares area consisting of 40% Core Areas and 88% Buffer Areas dominated by the pulpwood industrial forest.
+This area is a vast landscape of peat swamp forest which has been identified as an ideal site for the philanthropic contribution to Man and the Biosphere, revitalizing the connection between human culture and the forest, while offsetting the pulpwood industrial forest and the 'bang' of urban sprawl in the buffer areas.